 What is 7 Point Likert Scale and Compare it With 5 Point?

 7 Point Likert scale provides more varieties of options which in turn increases the probability of meeting the objective reality of people.
 If a person has an opinion about liking “Stock Markets” that doesn’t fall under “Strongly agree” and “Agree”, then he is forced to choose between these two opinions, as in the 5 Point Likert Scale there are no other options.

 In the 7 Point Scale, the opinions are further divided to meet the actual sentiment of the Individuals.
 Maybe they will add another opinion along with “Strongly Agree” and “Agree” say “Lightly Agree”.

 So 7 point likert scale is the same as 5 point scale but the opinion options are more in the case of the 7 point likert scale.
 As a 7 point scale reveals more description of the motif and thus appeals practically to the “faculty of reason” of the participants.

 Likert Scale is an important way by which we can objectify an opinion and take decisions accordingly.
 It is widely used in market research, where new markets are surveyed and analyzed for new products or business launches.

 This has been a guide to what is the Likert Scale and its definition.
-Here we the 5 point and 7 point likert scale along with the example.
+Here we the 5 point and 7 points Likert scale along with the example.
 You can learn more from the following articles –